Kawhi Leonard denies treatment causing friction with Spurs

 Leonard denied his treatment has created issues between himself and the team.

-"Everything was done as a group," Leonard said.
+"Everything was done as a group," Leonard told reporters.
 "I don't feel like nothing was friction.
 I talk to Pop everyday.
 He knows what the progressions were, he knew what I am doing the whole entire time."

 As far as the pain, Leonard says he is feeling better.